zther/zther-lib/README.md

 We'll do our best to help you out with any contribution issues you may have.

+Some steps to follow:

+- Create your class following the namespace conventions.
+- Add the class to the concat task
+- Add your unit tests
+- Run grunt

 ## License

 MIT.
 See `LICENSE.txt` in this directory.